DEFINITIONS

 SELECTION & TIMELINE

-Selected and non-selected applicants will be notified by email in September 2025.
+Selected and non-selected applicants will be notified by email in April/May 2026.

 Due to the volume of applications, individual feedback cannot be guaranteed.

-- Final pitch preparation and producer roundtable (October – November 2025)
+• Final pitch preparation and producer pitching (May 2026)

 Attendance is mandatory.
 If you miss a scheduled session, you will not be allowed to retake or reschedule it.

 Yes.
-If you’re not selected in a current session, you’re welcome to reapply in any alternate session.
+If you’re not selected in a previous season, you’re welcome to reapply in this season.

 MENTORSHIP & PROGRAM STRUCTURE

-Each selected project will be mentored by the industry expert (Mentor) who has chosen it, along with support from experienced Cininfo professionals.
+Each selected project will be mentored by all the 3 industry experts – Smita Singh, Rucha Pathak and Hardik Mehta (Mentors) along with support from experienced Cininfo professionals.
 The mentorship includes consistent guidance, script feedback, pitch development, and storytelling refinement — all tailored to strengthen your project creatively and strategically before it’s presented to producers and platforms.

 Yes.
 Participation in all scheduled sessions is mandatory.
 Failure to comply may lead to disqualification.